jonleopard/jonleopard.com/README.md

-# gatsby-starter-default
-jonleopard.com
+# jonleopard.com

-This is the source code for my website[jonleopard.com](https://jonleopard.com)
+This is the source code for [jonleopard.com](https://jonleopard.com)

 Requires node and gatsby to develop locally.